Lightstreamer/Lightstreamer-utility-MetricsExporter-Adapter/README.md

 ### The Adapter Architecture

-This metrics exporter is intended to be run as a Lightsteamer in-process adapter, exposing an HTTP server and serving metrics of the local JVM.
+This metrics exporter is intended to be run as a Lightsteamer in-process adapter, exposing Prometheus metrics using a plain Java HttpServer and serving metrics of the local JVM.

 ![architecture](metrics_exporter_schema.png)